-In this assessment, candidates are asked to read a short story and then answer 10 multiple-choice questions about their understanding of the text.
+Job candidates are asked to read a short story and then answer 10 multiple-choice questions about their understanding of the text.

-This assessment consists of 30 multiple-choice questions.
+Job candidates must answer 30 multiple-choice questions.
 For each question, a word is listed along with four possible definitions.
 The applicant chooses the definition that best describes the word.